 LITIGATION PROGRESS: This is a lawsuit, begun in 2014, challenging the constitutionality of Canada’s FATCA IGA legislation, which was imposed on us by a foreign country, and which violates the privacy rights of Canadians (see our ADCS website).

-The Trial (with three Justices) in Canada’s Federal Court of Appeal will be held on December 13, 2021 at 9:30 am in Vancouver.
+We now expect that the Trial (with three Justices) in Canada’s Federal Court of Appeal will be held sometime in (early, we hope) 2022

 Our four ADCS Board members are John Richardson (co-chair and legal counsel), Patricia Moon (Treasurer), Carol Tapanila, and Stephen Kish (Chair).